Vyachowski/business-dashboard/README.md

 ###### Income endpoint
 - [ ] Backend part with income an income endpoint (total and daily)
 ###### Connectors to third-party API
-- [ ] Backend part with creating connectors to yandex metrics
+- [ ] Backend part with creating connectors to Yandex Metrics
-- [ ] Backend part with creating connectors to yandex direct
+- [ ] Backend part with creating connectors to Yandex Direct

 #### Frontend
 ###### Registration and logging in